-Some of my dreams had come true some had been lost this was the nature of life – loss, grief, sorrow, regret were woven through the fabric of human destiny as uncompromisingly as joy, hope and fulfillment if one’s happiness rested only on the capture of one’s dream then happiness would prove fickle.
+Some of my dreams had come true some had been lost this was the nature of life – loss, grief, sorrow, regret was woven through the fabric of human destiny as uncompromisingly as joy, hope and fulfilment if one’s happiness rested only on the capture of one’s dream then happiness would prove fickle.

 Indeed there are many things I wanted with a desperation that I may never have.
 If my Joy hung in the balance of having everything I wanted, I would always rescue with unhappiness.

 I wanted to be like David that saw the loving hand of God even in the midst of unfulfilled dreams